 To help increase digital literacy awareness in underserved communities, Broadband Rhode Island, a partner with RIFLI, created a curriculum in 2011 for adult education teachers to promote digital literacy among adult learners.
 RIFLI is also working to increase awareness about the importance of being connected through a partnership with Rhode Island’s public library system.

-RIFLI has historically been an ESL program and because it serves 225 students a year, it can separate ESL students by level.
-This is not the case when assessing its students’ digital literacy levels.
+RIFLI has historically been an ESL program, and because it serves 225 students a year, it can separate ESL students by level.
+This is not the case when assessing students’ digital literacy levels.

-In one class, you might have someone like Nilson, who was an educator and has some experience with computers, sitting next to a student from Laos who had very little formal education.
+In one class, you might have someone like Nilson, who has some experience with computers, next to a student from Laos who has little formal education.
 Tashjian and her staff offer mixed-level classes for now, but the educators must spend more time assessing the needs their students have as they walk in the door.

-To address these different learning levels, RIFLI uses the Northstar Digital Literacy assessment exam as the basis for a curriculum that teaches how to use a computer to using Microsoft Excel and Word as well as social media, specifically Facebook.
+To address these different learning levels, RIFLI uses the Northstar Digital Literacy assessment exam as the basis for a curriculum that teaches basics of computer use, working in Microsoft Excel and Word, and using social media.
 At the end of each course, RIFLI staff award digital badges to the students.
 RIFLI hopes employers will accept those credentials the way they currently accept a certificate from a community or vocational college.

-Building off of a lending model used by two of the libraries that host its classes, RIFLI is planning a pilot program for January 2015 in which digital literacy students can borrow tablets and take them home.
-From there, they can practice what they’ve learned in class and get more prepared for work that requires digital literacy skills.
+Building off of a lending model used by two of the libraries that host its classes, RIFLI began a program in January 2015 for learners to borrow tablets to take home.
+With these tablets, they can practice what they’ve learned in class and get more prepared for work that requires digital literacy skills.